boazsegev/facil.io/CONTRIBUTING.md

 * I will list contributors in the CHANGELOG and special contributions will be listed in the README and/or here.

 This allows me to circumvent any future licensing concerns and prevent contributors from revoking the MIT license attached to their code.

+## Notable Contributions

+* @cdkrot took the time to test some of the demo code using valgrind, detecting a shutdown issue with in core `defer` library and offering a quick fix.